The GLOBE Teacher's Guide

-Protocols and learning activities also note the education standards that they address.
+The science protocols and learning activities also note the education standards that they address.
 In the United States, many educators are required to focus their teaching on addressing specific standards.
 Many GLOBE countries, and virtually every state in the United States, have adopted standards for education, including science education.
-These standards vary, and it is not presently possible to provide a correspondence between GLOBE elements (e.g., protocols and learning activities) and every set of standards.
+These standards vary, and it is not presently possible to provide a correspondence between GLOBE elements (e.g., science protocols and learning activities) and every set of standards.
 However, there is often much in common among the different sets of standards for science education.

 Atmospheric conditions can have an important impact on the types of plants and animals that can live in a particular area as well as soil formation.
 The atmospheric measurements collected by GLOBE students are important to scientists studying weather, climate, land cover, phenology, ecology, biology, hydrology, and soil.